 - PCL (for an HP printer)

-The principals below can be applied to many similar situations.
+The principles below can be applied to many similar situations.
 RPM is certainly not limited to these simple situations.

 How to do a text print and leave a text file on disk